edubart/nelua-lang/docs/pages/overview.md

 print(a)
 ```

-Using the lua preprocessor you can generate complex codes at compile-time.
+Using the Lua preprocessor, you can generate complex code at compile-time.

 ### Emitting AST nodes (statements)

-It's possible to manually emit AST node for statements while preprocessing:
+It is possible to manually emit AST nodes for statements while preprocessing:

 ```nelua
 ##[[